akamai/terraform-provider-akamai/docs/guides/get_started_cps.md

   Get Started with Akamai Certificate Provisioning using Terraform
 ---

-# Get Started with Certificate Provisioning
+# Get started with Certificate Provisioning

 When setting a secure website, you need to ensure that the delivery of content to and from that site is secure.
 Certificate Provisioning System (CPS) provides the SSL/TLS certificates that authenticate the secure connection the browsers make during a secure delivery.